dwojtasik/PyHook/README.rst

 You can download selected PyHook archives from `Releases <https://github.com/dwojtasik/pyhook/releases/latest>`_.

-1. Download and unpack zip catalog with PyHook executable, addon and pipelines.
+1. Download and unpack zip catalog with PyHook executable and pipelines.
+Releases up to 1.1.2 contains also ``*.addon`` file.
 2. | Prepare Python local environment (read more in `Virtual environment <#virtual-environment>`_) and download pipelines files if needed.
    | Pipelines has own directories with ``download.txt`` file that has list of files to download.
 3. Start game with `ReShade <https://reshade.me/>`_ installed.